 Results on refining four real-world rule bases are presented that demonstrate the effectiveness of this combined approach.
 Two of these rule bases were designed to identify particular areas in strands of DNA, one is for identifying infectious diseases, and the fourth attempts to diagnose soybean diseases.
 The results of RAPTURE are compared with those of backpropagation, C4.5, KBANN, and other learning systems.
 RAPTURE generally produces sets of rules that are more accurate that these other systems, often creating smaller sets of rules and using less training time.

-PhD Thesis, Department of Computer Sciences, University of Texas at Austin, May 1996.
+PhD Thesis, Department of Computer Sciences, University of Texas at Austin.
 113 pages.